llima4/Pulsar-Ensemble-Classification/README.md

 - Cross-Dataset Testing

 ## Results
+The following results are associated with the XGBoost experiments.
+Results involving random forest were similar and can be retrieved through running `python main.py --model rf`.

 1. Feature Analysis:
  - Models trained on both datasets agreed on some of the most important features such as skewness of the integrated pulse profile and best S/N value (score 13).
  - The two models disagreed on most of the feature importances.